DigitalWitness/custody/Readme.md

 exit 0
 ```

+You can get machine readable output with the `--json flag`.

 ## Running the tests

 The tests are developed using go tests.
 You can run `make test` or `go test ./...`